 “I have to tell you how excited we were to receive our 2nd grade curriculum.
 We opened it together.
 One of the twins took off with his reader and read and laughed his way through the afternoon… The other twin looked at the song book (from 1st grade) and asked if I knew any of the songs.
 Luckily, I remembered “Oh how lovely is the evening” from my first grade so many years ago.
 So he learned to sing it gleefully.
 When Dad came home, our son looked up at the sky and noted, “Mom, it’s evening.
 Let’s sing our song.”
 So we did.
 We haven’t even formally begun schooling, and already our children love the curriculum.
 THIS is what learning should be.”

 Eclectic homeschooling: For parents who enjoy the process of seeking out a unique mix of resources to create a customized homeschooling curriculum, Oak Meadow materials can be used in several ways.
-You can use specific syllabi, such as 6th grade math or 8th grade civics, as the cornerstone for a particular subject, or you can use our materials to supplement another program.
-You can also use our grade overviews (found in the K-8 catalog) or high school course suggestions by grade (found in the high school catalog) as you plan your yearly studies.
+You can use specific coursebooks, such as 6th grade math or 8th grade civics, as the cornerstone for a particular subject, or you can use our materials to supplement another program.
+You can also use our grade overviews or high school course suggestions by grade (found in our catalog) as you plan your yearly studies.
 These resources can help you feel confident that your eclectic approach will be built on a well-rounded educational foundation.

 “We have created an environment in our home which is “prepared,” everything has a component of learning and children naturally go toward what they are attracted and will learn by doing.
 Oak Meadow is wonderful in that it helps create wide open parameters without the pressure…”